 They never stop working.

-And they will work.
+And they won't work.

 New York wouldn't eat.